HRangelov/gallery/README.md

 # Online Gallery
-> Online Gallery is a Django based project of an online place where you can show your paintings to the public.
+> Online Gallery is a Django based project of an online application where you can show your paintings to the public.
 It is made for the SoftUni's Python Web Framework November 2020 course project defence exam.

 ## Table of contents
 * [General info](#general-info)